JusticeProject/Members-On-The-Record/docs/README.md

 # Members On The Record (Automated)
-An automated search for U.S. Congress members' Tweets about the Middle East.
+This software will perform an automated search for U.S. Congress members' Tweets about the Middle East.
 Tweets are categorized by country and the results are neatly formatted in HTML.

 ## Directory structure
 #### config folder